cdktf/cdktf-provider-google/docs/cloudRunV2Service.java.md

 - *Type:* java.util.Map<java.lang.String, java.lang.String>

-KRM-style annotations for the resource.
+Unstructured key value map that may be set by external tools to store and arbitrary metadata.

+They are not queryable and should be preserved when modifying objects.

+Cloud Run API v2 does not support annotations with 'run.googleapis.com', 'cloud.googleapis.com', 'serving.knative.dev', or 'autoscaling.knative.dev' namespaces, and they will be rejected.
+All system annotations in v1 now have a corresponding field in v2 RevisionTemplate.

+This field follows Kubernetes annotations' namespacing, limits, and rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.70.0/docs/resources/cloud_run_v2_service#annotations CloudRunV2Service#annotations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/cloud_run_v2_service#annotations CloudRunV2Service#annotations}

 ---